• January 25, 2022

 How To Identify Antique Brass 1000 563 bemedia

-If you have purchased an older home featuring brass-like fixtures and fittings or discovered what looks like antique brass curtains rods, you may be wondering whether your find is authentic brass.
+If you have purchased an older home featuring brass-like fixtures and fittings you may be wondering whether your find is authentic brass.

 Historically, people made candlesticks, lamps, vases, beds, horse brasses, musical instruments, and more from brass.
 Identifying genuine brass can be challenging for several reasons, as sometimes brass is lacquered to prevent tarnishing or painted to ‘modernise’ its look.
 How you store brass can also affect its appearance dramatically.